 We evaluate capacity, how easy the controls are to read and use, noise levels, and how much elbow grease it takes to clean a model.
 Below, a roundup of the seven best air fryers from CR’s latest tests, listed alphabetically.

 Tip: Don’t overload an air fryer’s basket.
 It can slow down cooking and keep air from reaching all of the food, giving you uneven results.
 For more tips on how to use this countertop appliance, check out our deep dive on how to get the most out of your air fryer.
 For more info as you shop, see our air fryer buying guide.
 And you’ll find even more options in our air fryer ratings.

-CR’s take: The Gourmia GAF686 Digital is a relative newcomer to CR’s tests and proves itself worthy of the category’s top spot.
-Though its measured capacity is 4.3 quarts, its overall size is almost equivalent to the smaller-capacity NuWave Brio (below).
-In addition to receiving an Excellent rating for controls, the model earns Very Good rating for noise and ease of cleaning.
-The Gourmia also stands out for being one of the lightest-weight air fryers in our roundup, making it easier to move from the cupboard to the countertop and vice versa.
+CR’s take: The Gourmia GAF686 Digital is a top performer in CR’s air fryer tests.
+Though its measured capacity is 4.3 quarts, its overall size is equivalent to some smaller-capacity models.
+In addition to receiving an Excellent rating for controls, the model earns a Very Good rating for noise and ease of cleaning.
+The GAF686 also stands out for being one of the lightest large capacity air fryers in our roundup, making it easier to move from the cupboard to the countertop.

 CR’s take: A CR Best Buy, the GoWise GW22731 has a measured capacity of 4.9 quarts.
 Its touch buttons and programmed settings are among the easiest to see and use, earning an Excellent rating in our assessment.
 And this is one of the quietest air fryers we’ve tested.
 The exterior’s crevices and the basket’s nooks and crannies take some effort to clean, however.